iamarunavo/Flashcards/README.md

 # Project 2 - Flashcards Part 1

-This web app: **A simple flashcards application where users can flip cards and view random questions and answers.**
+This web app: **A simple flashcards application where users can flip cards and view random compsci questions and answers.**

 Time spent: **3 hours**